What is the Cal-JAC Academy?

 Family Household Size (Include Yourself) Total Family Gross Income

-Applicants using Option 2 must include a copy of your 2016 tax return.
-If you did not file a tax return last year, please contact the Cal-JAC Academy.
+Applicants using Option 2 must include a copy of your 2017 tax return.

 If I Do Not Have Financial Need, Am I Still Eligible to Apply for the Cal-JAC Academy?